falichs/Depixelizing-Pixel-Art-on-GPUs/README.txt

 Then open CMAKE and set the source directory to this directory.
 Choose any binary directory you want and give it a go.

 ========== STARTUP: ==========
-The main executable is located in the \bin directory

 Usage: GPUPixelArt.exe [options]
 Allowed options: